Céline, Vietnam Travel Expert

 Vietnam unites a multicultural people of Buddhist, Confucian, Taoic, Christian and Muslim beliefs.
 As far as the ethnic minorities are concerned, Vietnam has more than 50 ethnic groups divided into a dozen sub-groups that live mainly in the mountainous region in the north.
 Their origins are difficult to identify exactly but some would descend from ancestors from southern China.

 Q : Practical Tips?

-Being a country with a conservative trend, especially in the style of clothes, wear appropriate outfits especially in religious places.
-Note that you often have to remove your shoes before entering places of worship.
+Finally, being a country with a conservative tendency, especially in terms of clothing, plan correct and appropriate clothing, especially for religious places.
+Please note that it is possible to remove your shoes before entering.